friday nights at the Grange!

 AGRICULTURE & CONSERVATION

 With the fulfillment of the Plan will come the emergence of the Green Valley Farm Stand.
-As the rest of the beautiful scenery along Green Valley Road will remain unchanged, the Farm Stand will be the only evidence of physical change along this main stretch of road, and will serve as a symbol of the rural and neighborly community in Middle Green Valley.
+As the rest of the beautiful scenery along Green Valley Road will remain unchanged, the Farm Stand will be the only evidence of physical change along this main stretch of road, and will serve as a symbol and reminder of the rural and neighborly community that we retain in Middle Green Valley.

 The Green Valley Farm Stand will be one of the first tangible results of the evolving neighborhood.
 It will celebrate and further the area’s agricultural traditions.
 It will help to satisfy burgeoning local and regional demand for fresh local food and strengthen the connections to local farmers and regional farmlands, providing the Farm with long-term financial stability will address the key challenge that has undermined urban-edge farming economies.
 Development fees will fund the initial planning and construction of key infrastructure for the farm and transfer tax assessments will provide a safety margin for ongoing operations.